colmap/colmap/doc/format.rst

     2 PINHOLE 3072 2304 2560.56 2560.56 1536 1152
     3 SIMPLE_RADIAL 3072 2304 2559.69 1536 1152 -0.0218531

-Here, the dataset contains 3 cameras based using different distortion models and they have the same sensor dimensions (width: 3072, height: 2304).
+Here, the dataset contains 3 cameras based using different distortion models with the same sensor dimensions (width: 3072, height: 2304).
 The length of parameters is variable and depends on the camera model.
 For the first camera, there are 3 parameters with a single focal length of 2559.81 pixels and a principal point at pixel location `(1536, 1152)`.
 The intrinsic parameters of a